zylklab/alfresco-nagios/README.md

 ## Introduction

-A well known example for Alfresco monitoring is available:
+A well known example for Alfresco monitoring via JMX is available:

 https://github.com/toniblyx/alfresco-nagios-and-icinga-plugin

-The most interesting information of this plugin is for Enterprise Edition (EE), although general direct monitoring commands (not JMX-based) may be used for Community Edition (CE) too.
+But the most interesting information of this plugin is for Enterprise Edition (EE), although general direct monitoring commands (not JMX-based) may be used for Community Edition (CE) too.
 For example:

 - check_ssh for direct monitorization of ssh port
 - check_http for direct monitorization of http(s) service (like 80 or 443)